Coxxs/patch-porter/README.md

 ## Tips
 - Please keep `@flag offset_shift ...` in your pchtxt to help `patch-porter` finding the correct address
+- If your pchtct does not contain `@flag offset_shift 0x100`, this means that the addresses in your pchtxt are not based on the NSO header offset.\
+  In this case, you need to decompress your NSO file using [hactool](https://github.com/SciresM/hactool) manually, and set `--no-nso` to disable NSO mode in `patch-porter`.

+    ```shell
+    hactool -t nso --uncompressed mainA.raw mainA
+    hactool -t nso --uncompressed mainB.raw mainB
+    patch-porter --from=mainA.raw --to=mainB.raw --input=A.pchtxt --output=B.pchtxt --no-nso
+    ```
 - After porting, search for `[x]` in new pchtxt to find errors
 - `patch-porter` does not currently update the assembly code, so some patch may still need to be updated manually